markozecevicns/markozecevicns/README.md

-Hmmm, not many gimps for a site with the name Gi...
+Hmmm, not many gimps for a site called Gi...
 Oh, i see..